microsoft/ChakraCore-wiki/Roadmap.md

 _This is a living document.
 It describes the priorities as they exist today and will evolve over time._

 All the changes done in the public repository flow into Chakra and Microsoft Edge on a regular basis as described in the [Contribution guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).
 The following is a summary of the ChakraCore team's backlog for the next 6 months.
-Last edited 3/28/16.
+Last updated 5/3/16.

 # Enhancing Host & Platform Support
 * **Node.js**